freeman-lab/hxdx/README.md

 ## example

-Let's say you have a `redux` store and want to write composable `virtual-dom`components, some of which dispatch to it.
+Let's say you have a `redux`-like store and want to pass its state to functional `virtual-dom` components, some of which dispatch.

-With `hxdx`, you can write all components as functions of state, some can be display only
+With `hxdx`, you can write components for pure display

 ```javascript
 var hx = require('hxdx').hx